48302-DiogoJesus/DgJ_MEIC_paper/_TODO.md

             - support for atomic integers that can be atomically incremented and checked (atomic_increment_and_get())
             - pub/sub
     - Static Workflow Planner:
-        - rename "Static Workflow Planner" to "Static Workflow Planning" (on figures too)
         - show the image example + explain it
     - Scheduling
+    - RE-CHECK
         - Explain listings and figures whenever necessary
         - find better names for the planners + refactor code